jrhau/isup2pcap/README.md

 2. Add your Wireshark folder to your system path.
 This will make the script available from anywhere in your cmd prompt.

 ## No Installation
-1. Execute directly with python: `python isup2pcap.py ...` if Wireshark path added to your system path or use `-w` option.
+1. Execute directly with python: `python isup2pcap.py ...` if Wireshark path was added to your system path or use `-w` option.

 ### Verification
 ```bash